Jeremiah-Rojas/compromised-admin/README.md

 ---

-## High-Level TOR related IoC Discovery Plan:
+## IoC Discovery Plan:
-1. Check DeviceFileEvents for any tor(.exe) or firefox(.exe) file events
+1. Check SecurityEvent for any signs of brute force attempts
-2. Check DeviceProcessEvents for any signs of installation or usage
+2. Check DeviceFileEvents for any signs file installations and/or file deletions
-3. Check DeviceNetworkEvents for any signs of outgoing connections over known TOR ports
+3. Check DeviceProcessEvents for any signs powershell usage

 ---
 ## Steps Taken by Bad Actor